Ball Markers

 Under normal conditions you cannot temporarily pick up your ball anywhere else on the course.

-Most of the time you will mark your ball when you get to the green with the other players are also on or within a few yards of the green.
 The only time you might mark your ball while another player is not on the green is if they are chipping and your ball might be near their line to the hole.

 For example: If Jake hits his ball on the green from 120 yards, he would not run up and mark his ball until the other golfers had hit their shots from similar yardage.
 If one of the golfers had just a chip within about 20 yards of the green, then Jake might mark his ball.